 Here are a few ways to soothe teething symptoms:

-- Teething rings: Rubber or silicone teething rings can provide some comfort to baby’s aching gums.
+- Teething rings: Rubber or silicone teething toys can provide some comfort to baby’s aching gums.
 Our top tip ‒ keep them in the fridge, as cold can help reduce inflammation on their baby’s swollen gums.
 Our mamas on Peanut love the Itzy Ritzy Teething Ball & Training Toothbrush, a BPA-free, easy-to-hold teething ring to ease teething symptoms.